Motorcycling Road Trips:

 Westbound day 2 route (452 miles)

-Day 2 was the most anticipated part of the riding, as I planned a route to take me through Badlands National Park along Rim Road/Sage Creek Road and then west across Lakota lands on unpaved and lightly-travelled BIA 2/Riverside Road (about 45 miles) to the small but persevering and charming village of Buffalo Gap, SD.
-For the aforementioned leg of the trip, I had all roads virtually to myself, and they delivered vast, beautiful scenery and a good mix of motorcycling riding challenges.
-The big skies trotted out all manner of threatening-looking cloud systems throughout the day; they delivered a slightly hail-ish downpour near Hot Springs, SD and, later, battering crosswinds for much of the southbound passage on US 85.
+Day 2 was the most anticipated part of the riding, as I planned a route to take me through Badlands National Park along Rim Road/Sage Creek Road and then west across Lakota lands on unpaved and lightly-travelled BIA 2/Riverside Road (about 45 miles) to the charming, population ≈ 130 village of Buffalo Gap, SD -- I had these roads virtually to myself, and they delivered beautiful vistas and a good mix of motorcycling riding challenges.
+The big skies trotted out all manner of threatening-looking cloud systems throughout the day; they unleashed a slightly hail-ish downpour near Hot Springs, SD and, later, battering crosswind conditions for much of the southbound passage on US 85.

 Ominous skies over the Blackbird during an early morning pause along Rim Road